viezel/napp.alloy.adapter.restsql/README.md

 Use the `debug` property in the above example to get logs printed with sql statements and server respose to debug your usage of the sqlrest adapter.

+If you plan on storing a field call `id` in your database table that maps to your model, be sure to specify `idAttribute`.
+It is not assumed that model.id will be the primary id in your DB table.
+If `idAttribute` is not specified an auto generated GUID will be set as the id along with an alloy_id.

 ## Special Properties